JochenMenzel/SLACC/SLACC_1-1/README.md

 * an I2C soft-stack [i2csoft](https://extremeelectronics.co.in/avr-tutorials/software-i2c-library-for-avr-mcus/)
 * a display library [ST7032](http://ore-kb.net/archives/195)

-Changes i made and hints
+# firmware changes and hints

 * configuration values and thresholds are in main.h
 * the original charger algorithm emphasized full-cycle use of the batteries.
 I.e. it let the batteries drain down to approx. 10% SOC, then recharged to 100%SOC.
 This unsatisfactory in combination with solar power: During mornings, the batteries reached full charge and the SLACC turned off.
 Then, during the day, the SLACC did not route solar power to water pump, refridgerator cooling fan, lighting etc. but instead let me drain the batteries.
 As a fix, i adopted the [charge state machine](https://libre.solar/charge-controller-firmware/src/overview/charger_concepts.html#charger-state-machine) from libre solar.